han18/DocumentObjectModel-SBA/README.md

 # This SBA is a form application that takes input from a user
 # the form clear th input
-# most of the functionality is in the js file
+# most of the functionalities are in the js file

+# created a navbar
+# a form
+# images to implement the documentsFragment